Codemos-Inc/Codemos-Modern/README.md

 <h2 id="rdme-clog">📋 Change Log</h1>

-Changes from the last release shown below.
+Changes from the last major release shown below.
 If you want to see the full change log, visit [CHANGELOG.md](https://github.com/Codemos-Inc/Codemos-Modern/blob/main/CHANGELOG.md).

 ### Added

-- VS Code v1.80.x support.
+- VS Code v1.81.x support.
-- Theming support for [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme) extension.
-- Ability to sync Modern's configurations via VS Code settings.
-- Instant validation for accent color input in the command `Codemos Modern: Configure`.
+- Modularity system.
+Users can now side-load **third party themes**.
+- Brand new design, **"Minimal"**.
+Users can now choose between **"Modern"** and **"Minimal"** designs.
+- Command `codemosModern.authenticate` to increase GitHub **api rate limits**.

 ### Fixed

-- Unable to recover theme configurations after updating Modern.
-- Inline chat double layered input bug via a hack.
-(Copilot [issue](https://github.com/microsoft/vscode-copilot-release/issues/248))
+- Material Icon Theme icons not correctly themed.
+- Multiple update requests to recompile themes.

 ### Changed

-- Configuration save location from `globalStorage` to settings.
-This allows Modern to sync configurations across accounts and profiles.
-- `Codemos Modern: Create Theme` command to `Codemos Modern: Configure`.
-Although you can configure Modern through settings, it is recommended to use the command for a better experience.
-- Extension icon.

-### Removed

-- Requirement of providing an accent color with an accessible contrast ratio.
-Modern will now cleverly handle accent color to keep itself accessible.
-- Obsolete `interactiveEditor.*` color attributes.
+- Command `codemosModern.configure` to be more clear an use the new `QuickPickItem` api for custom icons.

 <br/>